thegooddocsproject/website-hugo/CONTRIBUTING.md

 You can improve our documentation by submitting a pull request to our [Github templates repo](https://github.com/thegooddocsproject/templates).
 Here is [how](https://guides.github.com/activities/hello-world/).

-For all but minor typos, it is s a good idea to discuss your proposed changes with us before submitting a pull request.
+For all but minor typos, it's a good idea to discuss your proposed changes with us before submitting a pull request.

 1. Create an issue in the [github  tracker](https://github.com/thegooddocsproject/templates/issues).
 2. Be as specific as you can in the scope of work within the issue.
 Be sure to include the "why" for considering the work.